mattermost/docs/source/preferences/manage-your-display-options.rst

 Using Mattermost in a web browser or the desktop app, you can customize any of the standard themes by selecting a standard theme and then selecting **Custom Theme** to load the standard theme into the custom theme color selectors.

 Select **Custom Theme** to customize your theme colors and share them with others by copying and pasting theme vectors into the input box.
 Observe a live preview as you customize theme colors, then select **Save** to confirm your changes.
 Discard your changes by selecting **Cancel**, or by exiting the settings modal and selecting **Yes, Discard**.
-See the `customize your theme </preferences/customize-your-theme.html>`__ documentation to learn more about working with the custom theme color selectors.
+See the :doc:`customize your theme </preferences/customize-your-theme>` documentation to learn more about working with the custom theme color selectors.

 .. tip::
   In Enterprise edition, if you are a member of multiple teams, you can optionally select the checkbox **Apply new theme to all my teams** to have the theme show up across teams.
 Otherwise, the changes will only apply to the current team.